dxw/playbook/guides/being-a-tech-lead-at-dxw.md

 - maintainable with minimal effort
 - reliable, as there's no standing team to respond to issues
-- feature-complete enough that their users can do everything they need without significant frustration
+- feature-complete enough and with a good enough user experience to meet their service users' core needs

 Getting your software into that state is no mean feat, but knowing that's the end state can help your prioritisation from the start.